redbeluga/ShadowChess/README.md

 Fog of war chess <br />
 Play with your friends <br />
-Downloadable executables at https://squirrelfish.itch.io/ <br />
+Download executables at https://squirrelfish.itch.io/ <br />